 “I…” Adam attempted to figure out what had happened, despite being in a dazed state.
 A calming blue glow above him is what snapped him out of his stupor.

 Adam had winded up next to Nexus City.
 The tall, black skyscrapers and other tall buildings filled the sky.
-Each had blue lights shaped like veins protruding out of nearly every structure in sight.
-Although an unusual sight, these lights made the city gorgeous at night.
+Glowing azure obelisks were scattered across the city, calmly lighting up the night.

 He noticed ahead of him a building that dwarfed the others in height.
 Unlike the other buildings, this one glowed in bright yellow light.
 The top had a structure that was identical in appearance to a modern-day satellite.